itexpatchina/CloudFlareWARP/README.md

 # Search for Working Endpoints

 Although the starndard "engage.cloudflareclient.com:2408" endpoint usually fails. luckily yet among the previously listed ingress IP addresses, you can always find some still working.
-One of Chinese tech yourbuers "yonggekkk" shares his scripts in this project () that you can use to find a batch of possible working endpoints (pairs of IPs and correpsonding ports).
+One of Chinese tech yourbuers "yonggekkk" shares his scripts in this project (https://github.com/yonggekkk/warp-yg) that you can use to find a batch of possible working endpoints (pairs of IPs and correpsonding ports).
+The direct link to the Windows-only scripts bundle is here (https://github.com/yonggekkk/warp-yg/blob/main/WIN%E7%AB%AFwarp%E8%87%AA%E9%80%89IP-v23.11.15.zip).
+Be aware that this zip file contains "suspicious" codes which Windows Defender will ring alarms about.
+I'd highly suggest that you use a separate VM in the same network with your current workstation to run these test scripts.
+Also understanding Chinese would certainly help because the interactive menu is in Chinese.